C00kie-/squirrel.lu/ARM_microcontroller_programming.md

 ## GDB

 Before beginning debugging, I recommend that you familiarize yourself with the fundamental concepts behind GDB.

 Breakpoints allow you to pause execution and observe the proceedings while running various commands.

-You can scrutinize how the executable behaves by examining assembly code as it runs on the machine, which can be facilitated through register inspection, for instance.
+You can see how the executable behaves by examining assembly code as it runs on the machine, for examples through register inspection.
 The objective of this low-level approach is to comprehend the machine's activities from a memory perspective.

-For more insights on why memory allocation matters, refer to this resource: Memory Allocation PDF.
+For more insights on why memory allocation matters, refer to this resource: [Memory management](https://en.wikipedia.org/wiki/Memory_management)

 I also suggest utilizing GEF, a GDB plugin that enhances functionality by incorporating features like colored output and segmented information display for registers, stack, flags, and miscellaneous commands.
 GEF leverages a Python API for Dynamic Analysis, so ensure that you have the latest or a compatible version of Python installed on your machine prior to executing the installation scripts.